catherineloesch/project4-react-frontend/README.md

 ## <a name="deliverables"></a> 5.
 Deliverables

-### MVP
+### MVP requriements

 - full stack web application
 - at least 2 models:
   - full CRUD on at least one of the models
-  - Add/Delete functionality on any remaining models
+  - add/delete functionality on any remaining models
 - authentication
 - code:
   - well-structured, readable, efficient and DRY